ddd-ftw/terrestrial/MissingFeatures.md

 factory function where you have the opportunity to do arbitrary transformations before instantiating the domain object.

-\*see note on transforming row data
+See note on transforming row data.

 ## Validation